realXtend/doc/arch_article/simple.rst

 functionality, but that capabilities like attribute synchronization would be desirable in application level support scripts.

-The Naali EC model borrows the idea of using aggregation and not inheritance from the game engine literature, specifically a gaming oriented virtual world platform called Syntensity [syntensity]_.
+The Naali ECA model borrows the idea of using aggregation and not inheritance from the game engine literature, specifically a gaming oriented virtual world platform called Syntensity [syntensity]_.
 Like with Tundra, Syntensity can run the same JavaScript code both on the